loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - starts `vind` with embedded etcd and Kubernetes `v1.35.1`
 - installs Argo CD from the current `argo-cd` Helm chart release
 - installs ESO from the current `external-secrets` Helm chart release
+- installs vCluster Platform from chart version `4.7.1` by default
 - creates the namespaces and Argo CD cluster secret this repo expects
+- creates a dedicated `LoadBalancer` service for the vCluster Platform UI/API
 - enables only the `eso` app-of-apps label by default so the initial bootstrap stays small
 - exposes Argo CD as a `LoadBalancer` service for local access in `vind`